THE MONTESSORI METHOD

 Maria Montessori was the first woman accepted by the University of Rome Medical School and was graduated with honor in 1896.
-She did a great deal of her early work in children’s wards of the local hospitals and went on to work with retarded children under the supervision of Itard and Seguin, innovative scientists of the time.
-Using their methods and didactic materials, she worked extensively with the education of these children.
-At the end of her work with them, many of them passed the state tests on a level with the normal children.
-Montessori then concluded that there was something wrong with the regular education program and devoted the remainder of her life to studying and improving that education.
-Many of her recommendations such as movable tables and chairs, the need for special nutrition, and time out of doors came from her background as a physician.
+She did a great deal of her early work in children’s wards of the local hospitals and went on to work with mentally-ill children under the supervision of Itard and Seguin, innovative scientists of the time.
+Using their methods and didactic materials, she worked extensively on the education of these children.
+At the end of her work with them, many of them passed the state tests on a level with typical children.
+Montessori then concluded that there was something wrong with the regular education program and devoted the remainder of her life to studying and improving it.
+Many of her recommendations such as movable tables and chairs, the need for special nutrition, and time outdoors came from her background as a physician.

 In 1903, Montessori was asked to start a special program which she named “Casa de Bambini” or “Classroom” for the children of working parents in a new public housing area in the San Lorenzo district of Rome.
 The developers hoped that with organized activities, the children would not mark the walls and be otherwise destructive to the new buildings.
 By observing these children and their teachers (whom she called Directress) Montessori further developed her philosophy of education.